-Medieval Institute Publications at Western Michigan University publishes the Documents of Practice series for the TEAMS Consortium for Teaching Medieval Studies.
+Medieval Institute Publications at Western Michigan University publishes the Documents of Practice series for TEAMS: Teaching Association for Medieval Studies.

 The TEAMS Documents of Practice Series is designed for classroom use.
 Its goal is to make available to teachers and students volumes that contain translations of selected primary documents that illustrate various aspects of the life experience of medieval men and women.
 By making some of the matter of historical generalization available to students, the series enlivens efforts to understand what medieval people thought and felt as they moved through the major passages of their lives.

 Proposals or completed projects to be considered for publication by Medieval Institute Publications should be sent to Tyler Cloherty, acquisitions editor for the series, or the series editor, Joel T. Rosenthal, emeritus, State University of New York, Stony Brook.

 Edited by Julia Boffey

 This modernized extract from The Great Chronicle of London covers the reign of England’s first Tudor king, Henry VII (1485-1509).
 It gives an eye-witness account of events in London, and of news from elsewhere, from the viewpoint of a well-to- do citizen who was closely involved in civic administration.
 It describes many notable public events: riots and uprisings, executions, coronations, royal marriages and funerals, and ceremonial activities involving the mayor and aldermen.
 Its year by year entries also cover matters like the weather, the cost of living, taxes, and the effects of building work undertaken in the city.
 Although its compiler worked to a scheme common to other London chronicles from the period, he was ready to express his own views on a number of matters, and wrote with keen observation and occasional wit.

 In this volume, readers experience, in English translation, the colorful and varied textual fabric of the most important literary and creative repertory of the Middle Ages: the Latin Liturgy.